-Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39 7, IFRS 4 and IFRS 16)
+Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16)

-The amendments address issues that might affect financial reporting as a of the reform of an interest rate benchmark, including the effects of chance contractual cash flows or hedging relationships arising from the replacem an interest rate benchmark with an alternative benchmark rate amendments provide practical relief from certain requirements in IFRS 9, I, IFRS 7, IFRS 4 and IFRS 16 relating to: - changes in the basis for determ contractual cash flows of financial assets, financial liabilities and lease liab and - hedge accounting.
+The amendments address issues that might affect financial reporting as a result of the reform of an interest rate benchmark, including the effects of changes to contractual cash flows or hedging relationships arising from the replacement of an interest rate benchmark with an alternative benchmark rate.
+The amendments provide practical relief from certain requirements in IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 relating to: - changes in the basis for determining contractual cash flows of financial assets, financial liabilities and lease liabilities; and - hedge accounting.